 Tile roofs last for five decades and more, but they’re prone to breakage when walked upon.
-They require more structural support that any other kind of roofing material.
+They require more structural support than any other kind of roofing material.
 It could be difficult or financially impractical to increase the weight-bearing capacity of an existing home to replace existing shingles with a tile roof.

 Rubberized shake shingles are rapidly replacing wood shake shingles for good reason.
 They’re lighter, require no maintenance, last for decades, aren’t a fire hazard, and cost much less.
 Today’s technology produces fake shake shingles that are nearly indistinguishable from their original wood counterparts.
 They easily shed rain and snow and have no climate limitations.
 They work great for roofing in Macomb County and Oakland County Michigan.

-Architectural or dimensional shingles are the most durable, expensive and attractive of asphalt shingles, the most common roofing material in the U.S and here in Macomb County.
-They’re lightweight, low maintenance and durable.
+Architectural or dimensional shingles are the most durable, expensive, and attractive of asphalt shingles, the most common roofing material in the U.S and here in Macomb County.
+They’re lightweight, low maintenance, and durable.
 However, they’re adversely affected by strong winds and high temperatures.